-In Paper I, we created a cluster simulation pipeline to simulate OCs across a wide range of parameters.
-We simulate OCs based on the assumptions and models recapped here; we refer the reader to Paper I for a thorough explanation.
-To derive absolute cluster photometry for a given cluster, we begin by interpolating PARSEC v1.2s isochrones \citep{BressanMarigo_2012} to a given cluster age $\log_{10} t$ and metallicity $[\text{M}/\text{H}]$, then sampling stars of given masses from the cluster isochrone based on a Kroupa initial mass function (IMF) \citep{Kroupa_2001} using the \texttt{imf} Python package\footnote{\url{https://github.com/keflavich/imf}}, up to a total cluster mass $M$.
-Assuming a single, fixed IMF for all of our clusters is a large but fair assumption for our purpose, as recent results have shown that many clusters still appear to retain the imprint of the IMF they formed with (HR24), particularly for high-mass stars (which represent the majority of observed stars at the distances investigated in this study).
+In Paper I, we created a cluster-simulation pipeline to simulate OCs across a wide range of parameters.
+We simulated OCs based on the assumptions and models recapped here; we refer the reader to Paper I for a more thorough explanation.

+Our cluster simulation process begins by deriving absolute stellar photometry for a given cluster based on its age, $\log_{10} t$, and metallicity, $[\text{M}/\text{H}]$.
+We did this by interpolating PARSEC v1.2s isochrones \citep{BressanMarigo_2012} at a given $\log_{10} t$ and $[\text{M}/\text{H}]$ and then sampling stars of given masses from the cluster's isochrone based on a Kroupa initial mass function (IMF) \citep{Kroupa_2001} using the \texttt{imf} Python package;\footnote{\url{https://github.com/keflavich/imf}} this was done up to a total cluster mass of $M$.
+Assuming a single, fixed IMF for all of our clusters is a large but fair assumption for our purpose, as recent results have shown that many clusters still appear to retain the imprint of the IMF they were formed with (HR24), particularly for high-mass stars (which represent the majority of observed stars at the distances investigated in this study).